RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Renormalization group evolution

-The RG evolution of all nine Wilson coefficients, assuming only the Standard Model, is plotted as a function of the energy scale $\mu$ as a blue curve in Fig.~\ref{fig:rgewilson}.
+The RGE of all nine Wilson coefficients, assuming only the SM, is plotted as a function of the energy scale $\mu$ as a blue curve in Fig.~\ref{fig:rgewilson}.

-We calculate the updated bounds on the new physics scale $\Lambda^{(n)}$ for each of the nine six-quark operators by incorporating the effects of Standard Model renormalization group evolution.
+We calculate the updated bounds on the new physics scale $\Lambda^{(n)}$ for each of the nine six-quark operators by incorporating the effects of SM RGE.
 The Wilson coefficients $\widetilde{C}^{(i)}(\mu)$ are evolved from the electroweak scale ($\mu = 90.19~\mathrm{GeV}$) to a high-energy ultraviolet (UV) scale using the relevant RGE equations.
-These evolved coefficients yield modified constraints on $\Lambda^{(n)}$, which are compared to those obtained without RGE running.
+These evolved coefficients yield modified constraints on $\Lambda^{(n)}$, which are compared to those obtained without RG running.
 The influence of renormalization group effects is illustrated in Fig.~\ref{fig:rgesm}.

 The improvements are summarized in Tab.~\ref{tab:improved_limits_updated}.
-While $\Lambda^{(n)}_{\text{RGE}}$ incorporates the effect of one-loop running under Standard Model interactions alone, $\Lambda^{(n)}_{\text{no RGE}}$ is produced without integrating RGE evolution.
+While $\Lambda^{(n)}_{\text{RGE}}$ incorporates the effect of one-loop running under SM interactions alone, $\Lambda^{(n)}_{\text{no RGE}}$ is computed without.
 The final column displays the relative improvement, emphasizing how crucial quantum corrections are when assessing limits on new physics.

-The correlation matrix plots, as shown in Fig.~\ref{fig:correlationplots_SM}, correspond to the Standard Model scenario.
+The correlation matrix plots, as shown in Fig.~\ref{fig:correlationplots_SM}, correspond to the SM scenario.
 They are computed from a normalised correlation matrix defined by

 where $\gamma_{ij}$ denotes the entries of the anomalous dimension matrix for the dimension-9 six-quark operators.